 Health Information Technicians:

-Dorsey Schools offers a Medical Administration and Billing program for those interested in pursuing a career in the healthcare field, perhaps as a Health Information Professional!
+Dorsey Schools offers a Medical Administration and Billing program for those interested in pursuing a career in the healthcare field.
 The Medical Administration and Billing program can be completed in just one year and will expose students to a variety of topics including (but not limited to):

 - Computer Applications for Allied Health Professionals